Maureen Hiron

-Maureen Hiron (1942 – June 2022) was a British games designer and international bridge player.
+Maurine Hermione Adele Hiron (née Berman; 22 May 1942 – 8 June 2022), better known as Maureen Hiron, was a British games designer and international bridge player.
 She is best known as a developer of over 60 board, card, dice, word and question and answer games, including the abstract strategy game Continuo.
 Her games were published through Hiron Games Ltd., which she founded with her husband in 1982 after retiring from teaching.

-Personal life
+Background

-Maureen Hiron was a teacher, head of the physical education department of an Inner London comprehensive school.
-She retired from teaching, aged 32, after a serious injury when a heavy metal air conditioner broke away and fell on her head while she was calling from a window to quieten some unruly children.
+Maurine Hermione Adele Herman was born in Whitechapel, London on 22 May 1942.
+She was a teacher and head of the physical education department of an Inner London comprehensive school.
+Hiron retired from teaching, aged 32, after a serious injury when a heavy metal air conditioner broke away and fell on her head while she was calling from a window to quieten some unruly children.

 Hiron was a passionate bridge player, who participated in national and international championships.
 She was on the winning England team in both the 1974 and 1975 Lady Milne Trophy, the home countries internationals, and also represented Great Britain in the European Championships of 1974.

 Through bridge she met Alan Hiron (1933–1999), the bridge correspondent of The Independent, and in 1990 the gold medalist of the inaugural World Championship Senior Pairs.
 The couple married in 1983.

 In the early 1990s the Hirons moved to Southern Spain for the better climate.
 Alan died in Málaga on 7 June 1999 from Guillain–Barré syndrome.
 Maureen took over writing the bridge columns in The Independent and Irish Independent newspapers, and developed further games.